Constraints on Coupled Dark Energy in the DESI Era: Results and Discussion

 We are only able to put upper bounds on the slope of the potential in the original PR model, $\alpha<0.11$ and $\alpha<0.13$ (95\% CL), using Pantheon+ and DES-Dovekie, respectively.
 They are consistent, but tighter than previous constraints in the literature, see, e.g., \cite{SolaPeracaula:2018wwm,Park:2025fbl}.
 The constraints on $\alpha$ become much looser in the context of CDE.
 We refer the reader to the corresponding contour plots in Figs. \ref{fig:CP2} and \ref{fig:CP3} for the results obtained with positive and negative coupling strength.
 Although the PR potential leads to a decrease of $\chi^2_{\rm min}$ compared to the flat potential case, as expected due to the increase of the parameter space, such a decrease is not very significant from a statistical point of view.
 We find in all cases values of $\Delta$AIC that are inconclusive, i.e., we do not find a substantial evidence for CDE, even though, as mentioned above, we find an interesting peak in $\beta$ at 95\% CL, similar to that found in \cite{Gomez-Valent:2020mqn} with an older combination of CMB+SNIa+BAO data.
 The values of $E_{\Lambda{\rm CDM}}$ are in full accordance with those of AIC; $\Lambda$CDM is excluded at $\sim 2\sigma$ level at most.
 In Tables \ref{tab:chi2_Pan} and \ref{tab:chi2_DESDovekie} of Appendix \ref{app:breakdown_chi2}, we can see that CDE with PR potential is able to describe better the low-$z$ data, at the expense of mildly worsening the fit to the CMB.
 The improvement in the BAO and SNIa data can be understood by looking at the plots of the effective dark energy EoS parameter in Fig. \ref{fig:EffEoS}.
 For $\alpha\ne 0$ it is possible to produce an effective crossing of the phantom divide which lies within the $\sim 95\%$ CL band of the model-agnostic reconstruction of Ref. \cite{Gonzalez-Fuentes:2026rgu} -- more details are provided in Appendix \ref{app:EffEoS}.
 Such a crossing is found, for instance, with the best-fit values obtained in the analysis with PlanckPR4+DES-Dovekie+DESI.
 We also find that the phantom crossing behavior is significantly more pronounced for negative values of $\beta$ compared to positive ones.
 However, the shape is quite different from the one found with the CPL and this perhaps explain why the fitting performance of the model is still far from the one offered by that parametrization.
+The CDE models are unable to deviate from $\Lambda$CDM as dramatically as the CPL parametrization does.
+To mimic the more extreme $(w_0, w_a)$ values of CPL, the CDE model would require a larger coupling strength $\beta$ to induce the equation of state deeper into the phantom regime at higher redshifts, and a steeper potential slope $\alpha$ to increase the kinetic energy of the scalar field at $z=0$ and thereby pull $w_0$ up to a less negative value today.
+However, both mechanisms are strongly disfavored by the data: a larger $\beta$ would lead to a stronger fifth force that, besides enhancing structure formation, would make it more difficult to reproduce the late-time expansion history.
+Consequently, when BAO+SNIa data are added to the CMB, $\beta$ is driven toward smaller absolute values (cf. again our Fig.~4).
+As a result, the phantom evolution in this CDE model cannot approach that of the preferred CPL model.
+Consequently, there is no enhancement of the quintessence character at low redshifts, simply because it is not required to preserve the distance to the last scattering surface preferred by the CMB in models with standard pre-recombination physics.
 We also present the effective CPL parameters obtained from our best-fit values in Tables. \ref{tab:BF_PP} and \ref{tab:BF_DES}.
 This mapping facilitates direct comparison with current measurements and serves as a useful reference for future observational constraints.